 - Overusing decongestant sprays.
 Be careful with nasal decongestant sprays.
 They may work well at first.
 But if you use them for more than three days, your stuffy nose will get worse when you stop.

 - Smoking.
 Smokers get more colds than nonsmokers.
 They also get worse colds that last longer.
 Smoking damages cells in the lungs, making it harder for you to fight off a cold.
-If you're sick with a cold, don't smoke -- and don't let anyone around you smoke either.
+If you're sick with a cold, don't smoke -- and avoid exposure to other people's smoke.